 There are documents that residents can use on the Playing Out website such as the consultation letter.

-There is a simple form to fill in and return to Network Management.
+Please fill in the above form and return to the Permit Team.
+Please use the guidance notes to help complete the form.
 Once approved, this gives you permission from Hull City Council to temporarily close the street.
-Help is available to complete the form if required.

 Borrow a playing out toolkit from your local storage site.